 - 8. A student on leave of absence may continue to be enrolled in Yale Health by purchasing coverage through the Student Affiliate Coverage plan.
-In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date when the leave is approved.
+In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date the registrar was informed of the leave.
 Coverage is not automatic; enrollment forms are available from the Member Services Department of Yale Health, 203.432.0246.

-- 9. A student on leave of absence must notify the associate dean for student affairs (Frank Grosso) in writing of his or her intention to return at least eight weeks prior to the end of the approved leave.
-In addition, if the returning student wishes to be considered for financial aid, he or she must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.
+- 9. A student on leave of absence must notify the associate dean for student affairs (Frank Grosso) in writing of the intention to return at least eight weeks prior to the end of the approved leave.
+In addition, a returning student who wishes to be considered for financial aid must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.

 - 10. A student on leave who does not return at the end of the approved leave, and does not request and receive an extension from the associate dean for student affairs, is automatically dismissed from the School.

 Personal leave of absence A student who wishes or needs to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
 The general policies governing all leaves of absence are described above.
 A student who is current with degree requirements is eligible for a personal leave after satisfactory completion of at least one term of study.
 Personal leaves cannot be granted retroactively and normally will not be approved after the tenth day of a term.